syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ## Center positioning

+SfPopupLayout can be shown at the center by using the following options.

 ### IsOpen property

 To open the SfPopupLayout, use the `SfPopupLayout.IsOpen` property as in the following code sample.